demidko/kq/README.md

 ## Download with Docker

-Run container with your host's directory:
+Start the container with the desired directory:

 ```shell
 docker run -v your_host_dir:/opt -it demidko/analyze